jelmer/r-description-rs/README.md

 # R DESCRIPTION parser

-This crate provides a parser and editor for the `DESCRIPTION` files used in R packages.
+This create provides a parser and editor for the `DESCRIPTION` files used in R packages.

 See <https://r-pkgs.org/description.html> and